grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 #### 3.4.2 Ensuring Label Correctness
 Without human labels, grading must also be automated.
 Solutions vary by task type:
 - **Programmatic Signals:** On established testing platforms like MineStudio, well-defined tasks (e.g., "mine a diamond") provide inherent success signals from the environment.
-- **Model-as-Judge:** For open-ended tasks (e.g., "build a scary house"), LLMs or VLMs act as judges.
+- **Model-as-Judge:** For open-ended tasks (e.g., "build a scary house"), LLMs or VLMs act as judges <d-cite key="llmjudge,llmjudge1"></d-cite>.
 For example, MCU uses a Vision-Language Model (GPT-4V).
 By feeding the VLM specific, generated criteria (e.g., "Does the structure have a roof?"), it achieves 91.5% alignment with human raters <d-cite key="mcu"></d-cite>.
 - **Algorithmic Oracles:** For logic-based tasks, KUMO <d-cite key="kumo"></d-cite> computes an optimal search policy as the oracle, while Unicode uses brute-force algorithms to maximize accuracy <d-cite key="unicode"></d-cite>.

 Both stages can be validated by periodically sampling tasks for human review.